Sallycodeit/sallycodeit/README.md

-## My-learning-journey

-### I'm currently learning:
-- Python
-- SQL
-- Data Analysis
-- Data Science

-This repository documents my projects, notes, and progress as I grow in tech.

-## Goals
-- Build real-world projects
-- Strenghten my analytical skills
-- Create a professional portfolio
-- Use technology to  make a positive impact
+### Hi there! *Welcome to my little corner of GitHub.*

+I'm **Sarah Akinwale**, an aspiring Data Analyst currently learning Python, SQL, and Data Science.

+Am passionate about using technology and education to solve problems, inspire learning and create meaningful impact.
+Every project here represent a step in my learning and growth.

+I'm glad you're here, I hope you enjoy exploring my projects as I continue growing my skills.

-Thank you for following my journey.
+Thank you for visiting!